 Medical necessity approval is required before certain procedures will be covered.
 Prior authorization, precertification and prior approval are often used interchangeably.
 This Summary Plan Description (SPD) uses precertification.
 Many of our network providers have detailed information about the process to ensure medical necessity and will coordinate with the EHP Medical Management and/or Pharmacy Department to ensure that required precertification guidelines are met.
-Also, a complete list of medications that require precertification can be found in the Prescription Drug Formulary.
+Also, a complete list of medications that require precertification can be found in the Prescription Drug Formulary found on our website at employeehealthplan.clevelandclinic.org